marcusoftnet/marcusoftnet.github.io/_posts/2020-02-12-how-do-i-kanbanize-my--items-backlog---a-reponse.md

 ### The pragmatic old consultant

-> If the business value is stated in the story the then story will have to prove some business value
+> If the business value is not stated in the story the then story will have to prove some business value
 >
-> -- Old Pragmatic Consultant
+> -- Old Pragmatic Consultant trying to sound wise by playing with words

-The Pragmatic Old Consultant (or the POC for short) would suggest something like:
+The Pragmatic Old Consultant (or the POC for short ... and it's me, if you missed that) would suggest something like:

 Yes, I agree with the Agile Ninja and suggest that we take smaller list of stories.
 Let's do 10, but select a few that we understand well.
 If there's no business value attached to them we suggest one.
 Here's a trick that I've found useful to discover the business value;